francoism90/dotfiles/README.md

 ### Encryption

-If you are using encryption on a NVMe/SSD, you may want to improve performance by disabling the workqueue and trim support.
+If you are using encryption on an NVMe/SSD, you may want to improve performance by disabling the workqueue and trim support.

 See <https://wiki.archlinux.org/title/Dm-crypt/Specialties#Disable_workqueue_for_increased_solid_state_drive_(SSD)_performance> for details: